ANITA LEVELS & Her Band – Evening of R&B, Jazz, Soul & Funk

 Alex HinesDrums

-Allegheny RiverStone Center for the Arts announces the debut of powerhouse vocalist, songwriter and soulful communicator, ANITA LEVELS – whose jazzy sound has been described as one of power, intention, passion and soul – in an evening of R&B, Jazz, Soul & Funk with a quartet of premier musicians – on Saturday, April 1 at 7:30 PM in Foxburg’s Lincoln Hall – with dancing at the back of the hall and beer and wine for sale.
+Allegheny RiverStone Center for the Arts announces the debut of powerhouse vocalist, songwriter and soulful communicator, ANITA LEVELS – whose jazzy sound has been described as one of power, intention, passion and soul – in an evening of R&B, Jazz, Soul & Funk with a quartet of premier musicians – on Saturday, April 1 at 7:30 PM in Foxburg’s Lincoln Hall.

 ARCA is grateful for the very generous donation of ARCA Board member Barbara Bott and Robert Jennings, sponsoring Anita Levels’ concert in Lincoln Hall.